-Industry education programs in Kansas, Ohio, Illinois, and Oklahoma are actually supported and sanctioned by those states’ governments.
+Industry education programs in Kansas, Ohio, Illinois, and Oklahoma are actually supported and sanctioned by those states’ governments, as meticulously reported by Jie Jenny Zou for the Center for Public Integrity.
 The most sophisticated is the Oklahoma Energy Resources Board, a “privatized state agency” voluntarily funded by oil and gas companies.
 The OERB has produced a series of videos by “Professor Leo,” a goofy Bill Nye knockoff who educates students about the state’s oil and gas resources.
 Teachers can ask for “Petro Pros” to come speak to their classes, or tap into a library of glossy lesson plans ready-made for any age or subject.

 For the K–2 crowd, the agency sends copies of children’s books featuring characters like “Freddie Fuelless,” “Oliver Oilpatch,” and “Petro Pete” to elementary schools across the state.
 In one, Petro Pete’s Big Bad Dream, the titular character drifts off to sleep wondering what the world might be like without petroleum products.
 He awakes to find his school clothes, toothbrush, and bike tires missing.
 He blames his dog and heads to school in his pajamas.
 At lunch, ice cream spills out of the soft-serve machine as liquid and there’s not a soccer ball to be found.
 Finally, his teacher figures out what has happened: “It sounds like you are missing all of your petroleum by-products today!” she says.
 “Having no petroleum is like a nightmare!”
 Petro Pete declares, before waking up and realizing it was all just a dream.